khoulihan/prepare-timelapse-clips/README.md

 prepareclips.py ~/timelapses/ldjam/
 ```

 An alternative destination can be specified with the `--destination` switch.
-If a relative path is provided, it will be assumed to be relative to the source directory.

 The framerate can be specified with the `--framerate` (`-f` for short) switch.